Electric vehicles 101: Frequently asked questions

 6. How do you determine if an EV is fit for ocean transport?
 Is there a standard pre-delivery inspection (PDI)?

-The vehicle is acceptable for transit if in clean condition, fully functional, self-propelled, safe to drive and damage free.
-Our experts perform surveys before loading of vehicles to record any visual damage.
-Extended PDI services may include battery charging, installation and documentation.
+The vehicle is acceptable for transit if in clean condition, fully functional, self-propelled, safe to drive, damage free and at the correct charging level.
+Our experts perform surveys before loading vehicles to record damage in accordance with marine damage standards.
+Extended PDI services may include battery charging of both the 12v and HV battery, 12v battery swaps and documentation.
+Vehicles with damaged or defective lithium batteries are not accepted for loading.

 7. Are any insurance adjustments required for shipment of EVs?